Holiday World - Entrance

 If you’re used to overtouristed places like, say, Branson or Pigeon Forge, you’ll find Santa Claus to be a refreshing change of pace.
 The town is positively quiet, and getting from place to place there is as easy as you could ask for.
 That includes getting to the town and to the theme park.

-There are a handful of places to stay in and around Santa Claus, and more places if you’re willing to stay farther in places like Evansville.
-Not every place we researched had great reviews, and some places have more amenities than others.
 We ended up narrowing down our lodging to Santa’s Cottages, which is run by Holiday World, and Lincoln Pines Lakefront Resort.
 Both had great reviews, were just a few minutes from the park, and had similar amenities.
-We ended up going with Lincoln Pines because the smallest cottage had 1 1/2 baths to the 1 bathroom in Santa’s Cottages, but both appear to be good options.
+We ended up going with Lincoln Pines because the smallest cottage had 1 1/2 baths compared to the 1 bathroom in Santa’s Cottages, but both appear to be good options.

 Our cabin at Lincoln Pines Lakefront Resort.
+(Photo: Joshua Johnston | St. Louis Roamer)

 Parking

 Holiday World has two large parking lots, one north of Christmas Blvd. (yes, you heard that right) and one south.
 The North Lot is known as the Raven Lot while the South Lot is known as the Legend Lot, both named after wooden coasters in the park.
-The North Lot is directly adjacent to the park, although both are near to the entrance, as the South Lot is connected to the park entrance by a short walkway under Christmas Blvd.
+The North Lot is directly adjacent to the park, although both lots are near to the entrance, as the South Lot is connected to the park entrance by a short walkway under Christmas Blvd.
 In addition, shuttles run regularly for those who can’t or don’t want to walk from the far end of the lot.

 Parking is, as advertised, free.